Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 Chick feed can come as medicated or un-medicated.

-The medicated feed is medicated with a coccidiostat which helps to protect them from coccidiosis – a terrible disease.
+The medicated feed is medicated with a coccidiostat, which protects them from coccidiosis – a terrible disease.

 If your chicks have been vaccinated at source for coccidia, then do not use medicated feed.